bxdoan/bxdoan/README.md

 <div align="center">

-> There are some flowers you only see when you take detours
+> Every journey begins with a single step.
+We just have to have patience.

-> — Tanaka Saeko —
+> — Milly Thompson —

 </div>